Pilgrim’s Food Masters Modern Slavery Statement 2022

 Our vision is to become the best and most respected company in our industry, creating the opportunity of a better future for our team members.

-We have a zero-tolerance approach to Modern Slavery and are committed to behaving responsibly and respectfully and will take the required steps to protect human rights in our own operations and across our supply chain.
+We have a zero-tolerance approach to Modern Slavery and are committed to behaving responsiblyand respectfully and will take the required steps to protect human rights in our own operations and across our supply chain.

 This Statement sets out the actions we have taken to understand potential modern slavery risks across our own operations and supply chains, as well as the measures we have put in place to mitigate the possibility of occurrences of slavery and human trafficking.
-We regularly review and improve our practices through effective due diligence and risk assessment, raising awareness of Modern Slavery and collaborating to protect the most vulnerable groups.
+We regularly review and improve our practices through effective due diligence and risk assessments, raising awareness of Modern Slavery and collaborating to protect the most vulnerable groups.

 Organisation structure and supply chains

 For the purposes of this statement, Pilgrim’s Food Masters Group includes Pilgrim’s Food Masters UK Limited, Pilgrim’s Food Masters Ireland Limited, Oakhouse Foods Limited and Rollover Limited.
-Reference to Pilgrim’s Food Masters or we/our/us are to any and/or all of the companies within the Pilgrim’s Food Masters Group.
+Reference to Pilgrim’s Food Masters or we/our/us are to any and/or all of the companies within the

-With 4,500 people across facilities in Northern Ireland, England and Ireland, Pilgrim’s Food Masters is a market leader in a number of added value categories in the UK, including meats, chilled & frozen ready meals.
+With 4,500 people across facilities in Northern Ireland, England and Ireland, Pilgrim’s Food Masters is a market leader in a number of added value categories in the UK, including meats, chilled and frozen ready meals.

 Pilgrim’s Food Masters sources from global suppliers who are broadly categorised as meat, ingredients, packaging and indirect suppliers.
 This includes purchasing raw materials through to finished factored goods ready for further redistribution.